 Go abstract: Of course, you don’t have to outline the entire body.
 Tracing smaller body parts means children have less area to fill which opens you to a greater range of creative techniques.
 Why not go retro with some brightly coloured colour blocking!
 Using oil pastels, Immy and I took one hand and arm each and I love the results.

-You’ll find further inspiration for getting creative with kids in my newly release book, Time to Create, check it out…
+You’ll find further inspiration for getting creative with kids in my newly released book, Time to Create, check it out…